YamacYurtsever/Obsidian-Notes/Computer Science/Programming Languages/Ternary Operator.md

-A concise way to express an if-else statement in a single line of code
+A concise way to express a [[Conditionals | conditional]] statement in a single line of code

 C:
 ```C